adastradev/data-ingestion-agent/README.md

 * Your Astra Cloud user credentials
 * Your Student Information System database credentials for an administrative user, if you choose to ingest data into the Astra cloud
   * For all possible Oracle connection string options, see the [Oracle section](#oracle)
+* Familiarize yourself with the different modes that the agent can run in before using the wizard.
+  * See the [Running the Agent](#running-the-agent) section and corresponding descriptions to get a high level overview of the available agent modes

 Some settings provide helpful defaults which you may wish to use for your first run.
 Hitting `enter` will use the default value (in parentheses).